I2PC/docs/docs/Installation/Requirements/index.rst

 - `default-jdk`: Default Java Development Kit.
 - `git`: Version control system for source code management.
 - `cmake`: Cross-platform build system.
-- `jpeg`: Compress, decompress, transform JPEG images.
+- `libjpeg-dev`: Compress, decompress, transform JPEG images.

 You can install these packages on Ubuntu-based systems using the following command: